 4. Update your email address

-Double check the email address you have listed on the Student Service Centre to make sure it’s correct, then keep an eye on your inbox.
+Double check the email address you have listed on the Student Service Centre to make sure it’s correct, and then keep an eye on your inbox.

 5. Learn about your student health plan